By Guest Blogger Carrie Sockwell, author of Our Carolina Home

-To this day, I still love Christmas Eve and I still try to make the most out of the day for my family and I. We do the traditional activities that I did as a kid, like sit out the cookies and milk for Santa, go to our Christmas Eve service at church while taking photos and videos to help cherish those moments forever.
+To this day, I still love Christmas Eve and I still try to make the most out of the day for my family and I. We do the traditional activities that I did as a kid.
+We sit out the cookies and milk for Santa, and go to our Christmas Eve service at church.
+Simultaneously, taking photos and videos to help cherish those moments forever.
 However, just like when I was a kid, morning comes, it is wonderful and it ends just as quick.

 So how can we hold on to the joy we get from Christmas Eve and apply it to the rest of the year?
 There are 364 other days that can feel like Christmas Eve.
-It just depends on our attitude and outlook on each day we have and I have decided I want every day to be like Christmas Eve.
+It just depends on our attitude and outlook on each day we have.
+Hence, I have decided I want every day to be like Christmas Eve.

 1. Stop Blaming Time.